Th3Tr1ckst3r/Gaius/README.md

 [![GitHub Forks](https://img.shields.io/github/forks/Th3Tr1ckst3r/Gaius)](https://github.com/Th3Tr1ckst3r/Gaius/network/members)
 [![GitHub Issues](https://img.shields.io/github/issues/Th3Tr1ckst3r/Gaius)](https://github.com/Th3Tr1ckst3r/Gaius/issues)

-A cryptography tool which implements a new complex mixed substitution cipher dubbed **'Gaius Cipher'** into binary/plaintext data structures.
+A cryptography tool which implements a new complex mixed substitution cipher dubbed **"Gaius Cipher"** into binary/plaintext data structures.

 ## About

 As the name suggests, Gaius Julius Caesar (the Elder) was the father of Julius Caesar, who is often credited with laying the foundation of cryptography in its earliest documented form through his use of the Caesar cipher.
 While Gaius played a significant role in Julius Caesar's early life, providing him with a patrician lineage and moral guidance, his untimely passing thrust Julius into the position of family head at the age of 16.
 From this point, Julius began his rise to prominence, eventually becoming one of the most influential figures in Roman history.

-Inspired by the renowned Caesar cipher, the Gaius cipher emerged as a sophisticated approach.
-While the Caesar cipher operates as a simple monoalphabetic substitution cipher, the Gaius cipher introduces a hybrid approach, blending classical substitution techniques with modern encoding features.
+Inspired by the renowned **Caesar cipher**, the **"Gaius cipher"** emerged as a sophisticated approach.
+While the Caesar cipher operates as a simple monoalphabetic substitution cipher, the **"Gaius cipher"** introduces a hybrid approach, blending classical substitution techniques with modern encoding features.
 Making it both versatile, & fairly secure.

-## Why Use Gaius?
+## Why Use Gaius, or **"Gaius Cipher"**?

-The Gaius cipher offers a unique balance between simplicity, and modern security.
+The **"Gaius cipher"** offers a unique balance between simplicity, and modern security.
 Making it an excellent choice for a variety of cryptographic needs.
 Traditional ciphers, which are often either too simplistic, or overly complex.
-The Gaius cipher integrates the straightforward logic of classical substitution with the robustness of contemporary encoding techniques.
+The **"Gaius cipher"** integrates the straightforward logic of classical substitution with the robustness of contemporary encoding techniques.
 This hybrid design ensures not only ease of implementation, but also enhanced resistance to common cryptographic attacks.
 Whether you are a student learning about encryption, a developer seeking a lightweight cipher for embedded systems, or a cryptography enthusiast exploring innovative designs.
-The Gaius cipher provides an ideal blend of functionality, adaptability, and security.
+The **"Gaius cipher"** provides an ideal blend of functionality, adaptability, and security.

 ## Features